johnnyw66/cc11xxflasher/README.md

-I stand on the shoulders of Giants
+The Software - (I stand on the shoulders of Giants)
 ---

 Thank you to *Aaron Christophel* for his github ESP_CC_Flasher project. https://github.com/atc1441/ESP_CC_Flasher